The God That Failed (song): Meaning

-The central theme of the song is faith and human reliance on it, and of unrewarded belief in a God that fails to heal.
+The central theme of the song is the Christian Science faith and human reliance on it, and of unrewarded belief in a God that fails to heal.
 The lyrics and song material were inspired by Hetfield's anguish on the circumstances surrounding his mother's death.
 She died of cancer after refusing medical attention, solely relying on her belief in God to heal her.
 Hetfield felt that had she not followed her Christian Science beliefs, she could have survived.

 Baylor University Assistant Professor of Religion, Paul Martens points out that the song has been admired by some anti-religious groups, such as the websites "Alabama Atheist" and "The Secular Web".
 Martens notes, however, that Hetfield does not celebrate God's failure in the song, but instead blames God, through his mother's faith and death, for contributing to the meaninglessness of life.